Local pro hockey: Wolves oust Thunderbirds, advance to FPHL title series

 Beukeboom stopped all eight shots he faced in the third period for the win.

 “It’s awesome,” Beukeboom said.
 “It felt like as soon as that game ended, I was thinking about the next series.
-The boys showed up, and both games the boys showed up and we shut it down on the back end and they generally they’re making it easy for me back there.
-It was a hell of game by the boys.”
+The boys showed up, and both games the boys showed up and we shut it down on the back end and they generally they’re making it easy for me back there.”

 After a scoreless first period, the Wolves broke through on rookie Michael Mercurio’s goal 4:22 into the middle period as he converted on a feed from Cole McKechney.